IssyMiddleton/CSC8631-Data-Management-Exploratory-Analysis/Exploratory_Analysis/README.md

 intakes of an online cyber security course.

-To load the project, Set Your Working Directory, `setwd()` to the directory where this README file is located.
+To load the project, Set Your Working Directory, `setwd()` to the directory where this README file is located (Explanatory_Analysis).
 Then you need to run the following two lines of R code:

 library('ProjectTemplate')